History Museum open Thursday, Friday, Saturday, 10 am – 2 pm

 About the Museum

 GHM is new and old at the same time.
 The founding goes back to 1938, when citizens began collecting, exhibiting, and preserving Golden artifacts.
 Jefferson County Commissioners, with the aid of the Works Progress Administration, were instrumental in creating this collection as the basis of a museum that has had several homes over the years.
 The museum hosted a grand opening on January 14, 1939 at North School on Washington Avenue, the first official home.
 Since 1996 it has been housed at 923 10th Street.
+Read the complete history of the organization here.

 Today’s museum is the starting place for exploring Golden’s unique history through exhibits, lectures, programs, and events.
 As is true with the best museums, it continues to evolve and mature.